Lo King-man: Early life and education

 Lo was born in Hong Kong and was educated at the Diocesan Boys' School.
 He graduated from the University of Hong Kong (HKU) with a Bachelor of Arts degree in English.
 During his studies, he received a scholarship from the Italian government to study theatre history and literature at the Sapienza University of Rome.
-During his stay in Italy, he interned at the Teatro dell'Opera di Roma and the Teatro Politeama.
+During his stay in Italy, he interned in stage production design at the Teatro dell'Opera di Roma and the Teatro Morlacchi.

 Career

+After returning to Hong Kong, he began his career in stage production design, working with the University of Hong Kong and several British theatre companies in the city, including the Garrison Players, Hong Kong Singers, and Hong Kong Stage Club.
+He recalled the Chinese theatre in Hong Kong had not become active until the return of Chung King-fai from his studies in mid-1960s, which led him to work mainly with British theatre companies.
+He later became senior assistant registrar at HKU.

+In 1972, he directed Lady White (白孃孃), the first Hong Kong Mandarin-language musical, initiated and produced by Rebecca Pan, with music by Joseph Koo and lyrics by James Wong, alongside Li Baoxuan, Zhuang Nu, Wang Xiaosong, and Lo King-man.
+The costumes was designed by David Tang Shee-kwan.
+The musical was adopted from Legend of the White Snake, a Chinese folk legend, and was produced 60 times at Princess Theatre (樂宮戲院) in 1972.

-He worked at the University of Hong Kong where he was promoted to the senior deputy dean of studies.
-In 1973, he joined the newly established Hong Kong Polytechnic as the founding dean of studies and later deputy dean.
+In 1973, Lo joined the newly established Hong Kong Polytechnic as the academic secretary and later deputy director.
 In 1993, he was appointed director of the Hong Kong Academy for Performing Arts until he retired in 2004.
-Under his directorship, he created the bachelor programme and Film & TV, Humanities, Language Studies and Chinese Opera Studies.
-From 2004 to 2009, he was appointed principal of the Guangdong International Music Summer Camp by the Guangdong government.
+From 2004 to 2009, he was appointed principal of the Canton International Summer Music Academy by the Guangdong government.